lottieandrews/CS464_Project/deliverables/Tutorial_Windows_Setup.md

-# Windows Setup Instructions: Learning Option B
+# Setup Instructions: Learning Option B

 For your assigned learning option, you will follow along with a written tutorial and practice several basic terminal commands.